astianmuchui/astianmuchui/README.md

  - Software developer
  - Learning Arduino and raspberry pi
  - specializes in php and python
- - Enthusiastic about cybersecurity, robotics and AI
+ - Interested in cybersecurity, robotics and AI
 ```

 ## 🏆GitHub Trophies